April 16, 2024

 Transportation Design

-Our Broad Ripple Avenue Improvement Project for Indianapolis DPW has won the 2024 Project of the Year Award from ASCE Indiana!
+Our Broad Ripple Avenue Improvement Project for Indianapolis DPW won a 2025 Merit Award from ACEC Indiana and the 2024 Project of the Year Award from ASCE Indiana!

-Lochmueller Group designed approximately 0.7 miles of Broad Ripple Avenue from College Avenue to Winthrop Avenue, which is in a high-traffic, high-profile location at the western end of the Commercial District.
+Lochmueller Group designed approximately 0.7 miles of Broad Ripple Avenue from College Avenue to Winthrop Avenue, a high-traffic area in the Commercial District.
 The roadway is built-up and urban in nature, with high patronage of the adjacent businesses by vehicular and pedestrian traffic.

-Broad Ripple Village is one of seven cultural districts in the City with an important nightlife, dining, and local retail district and approximately 17,000 residents.
-The project began as a dire need for stormwater improvements to the corridor to eliminate flooding on the street and adjacent businesses.
-The City's goal along Broad Ripple Avenue was also to create a safer, more pedestrian- and multi-modal friendly environment through the study corridor with greater trail access to nearby facilities while maintaining acceptable traffic operating conditions.
+Broad Ripple Village, one of Indianapolis' seven cultural districts, is known for its nightlife, dining, and retail with around 17,000 residents.
+The project initially aimed at addressing stormwater issues to prevent flooding.
+Additionally, the City sought to create a safer, more pedestrian and multi-modal friendly environment through the study corridor with greater trail access to nearby facilities while maintaining acceptable traffic operating conditions.

 The tight utility corridor called for cooperation between many entities.
 The large diameter stormwater pipe was thread between existing utilities where possible.
 Major relocations were required for gas and water while existing signals were reused.
 The overhead AES electric corridor was kept in place along the south side of Broad Ripple Avenue within the widened sidewalk, saving the project years of time and millions of dollars.
 PaveDrain permeable pavers were installed within sidewalk areas and in line with the overhead electric poles to create a visual divide in the widened sidewalk along the corridor.

-Along with the typical project stakeholders, extensive coordination with the local BRVA, Indianapolis Metropolitan Police, ParkIndy, City Councilmen, and numerous local business owners was necessary to keep local businesses abreast of traffic control changes and the completion schedule.
+Extensive coordination with local stakeholders, including the BRVA, Indianapolis Metropolitan Police, ParkIndy, City Councilmen, and business owners, was crucial to keep everyone informed about traffic changes, and the project schedule.
 Overall, the project positively impacted the community by enhancing regional connectivity, increasing multi-modal access, improving safety, improving drainage capacity and water quality, and maintaining a community identity!

 No items found.